Where Is Soccer Most Popular?

 Soccer in Europe

-In the big five European markets (Spain, Italy, Germany, France, and England), there are approximately 131 million soccer fans.
+In the big five European markets (Spain, Italy, Germany, France, and England), there are over 130 million soccer fans.
 Additionally, just over half of Russia is invested in soccer.
-While modern soccer started in England, the U.K. alone has nearly 70 different clubs.
+While modern soccer started in England, the U.K. alone has over 70 different clubs.
 Accessibility to watch and play soccer in Europe is at an all-time high, meaning children are involved in the game at an incredibly young age.
-In addition, the leagues in Europe are quite competitive, most notably the highest division in Germany in the Bundesliga, Serie A in Italy, La Liga in Spain, and the Premier League in England.
+In addition, the leagues in Europe are quite competitive, most notably the highest division in Germany in the Bundesliga, Serie A in Italy, La Liga in Spain, and the Premier League in England (EPL).
 Cities rally around their respective clubs and attend matches in an energetic environment.
 This leads to many clubs becoming so popular due to their success in high-leverage moments and following.
 For instance, Real Madrid, a squad in La Liga in Spain, has over 100 million Instagram and Facebook followers.
 FC Barcelona, another team in La Liga, also has over 100 million Instagram and Facebook followers.

 International squads’ success also contributes to the sport’s wide growth and popularity in Europe.
 The reason for such great success stems from the easy accessibility to the game, with cheaper equipment than sports such as golf or croquet and ample clubs to play for.
 England had one World Cup victory in 1966, Italy has four World Cup championships, most recently in 2006, Germany also has four, and France has claimed the coveted trophy twice.
 With a European country being so successful on the game’s greatest stage, it will only lead to more investment in soccer in Europe.
 A combination of accessibility, club success, and international success makes soccer so popular in countries like Germany, Italy, France, and England, among other nations in Europe.